KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/manage-branches.md

   ![Yaml edit](../assets/user-guide/components/branches/branches-yaml-edit.png "Yaml edit")

   :::info
-    Adding of a new branch is indicated in the context of the `EDP versioning` type.
+    Adding of a new branch is indicated in the context of the `semver` versioning type.
   :::

+## Add Existing Branch

+Onboarding a branch that has already been created in Git to the platform follows the same steps as when you [add a new branch](../user-guide/manage-branches.md#add-new-branch).

 ## Edit Existing Branch